Knowing what soil you have is the starting point of knowing how much water your lawn will need and how well it will grow.

 Hide this content.

 We can perform a soil test* for you.
-We take away a sample of your lawn soil and send you the results within 48 hours.
-Or we supply a soil test by return postal soil test service.
+Either send us your soil sample to Calle Pascual Gruerro Culianez, 32, Catral, Alicante 03158 or we will take away a sample of your lawn soil and send you the results within 48 hours.
+We supply a soil test by return postal soil test service.
 Once you have performed a soil test to determined the soil pH then steps can be taken to correct the pH balance.
 However there is no fast fix for correcting soil pH.